Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Main results on exponential functionals

 \section{Main results on exponential functionals}

-We state the main result on exponential functionals. \begin{theorem} Let $\xi$ be a \LL process with a finite negative mean and for $\alpha > 1$ and $\ell$ a slowly varying at infinity function.
+We state the main result on $I_\xi(t)$, which is proven in Section \hyperref[proof thm 3.1]{\ref*{sec: proof thm main}}. \begin{theorem} Let $\xi$ be a \LL process with a finite negative mean and for $\alpha > 1$ and $\ell$ a slowly varying at infinity function.
 Then, for any $a \in (0,1)$,

 where $\nu_a$ is a finite measure, supported on $(0, \infty)$, with a distribution function given by